e-mail: bok@dhit.pl

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-• Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets can hinder the diagnostic process when they are in the body.
+• Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
+Additionally, small elements of these products have the potential to be problematic in medical diagnosis in case of swallowing.

 Exercise Caution with Neodymium Magnets